armakuni/learning-hours/mutation-testing/02-understanding-mutation-score.md

 ### Do - Run mutation testing on your project

-**Note:** The facilitator of the learning hour should install the mutation testing framework before on the project the session and push it to a branch so that everyone can run it.
+**Note:** The facilitator should install and configure the mutation testing framework on the chosen project before the session, and push the setup to a branch so everyone can clone and run it easily.

 In pairs run mutation testing on your project.
 Look at areas of the code that you have worked on recently and see if you can find any mutants that have not been killed.
 Do this for both people in the pair.